-The Organization will restrict disclosure of the personnel file to authorized individuals within the Organization.
+Within the Organization, tThe Organization will restrict disclosure of the personnel file to authorized individuals within the Organization.
 Any request for information from personnel files must be directed to a designated management representative.
 Only a designated management representative may release information about current or former employees.